welcome to the ALaska trails initiative

 BOLSTER PUBLIC SUPPORT FOR TRAILS AND THE OUTDOOR RECREATION ECONOMY.
 Trails need and deserve a public advocate.
 For too long, outdoor recreation has served as the go-to area for budget cuts, with administrative entities treating it as a "luxury" industry.
 In fact, outdoor recreation is a smart investment.
 In the Mat-Su Borough, investment in public lands produced approximately $5.31 of benefits for every $1 invested-- an especially impressive return.
 Alaskans love trails.
 It's time they got the support they deserve.

 SECURE FUNDING FOR TRAIL MAINTENANCE AND DEVELOPMENT.
 For decades, state and federal agencies have been unable to provide trails enough funding assistance.
 The result: more than $28.8 M in deferred maintenance on state- and federally-managed trails in Alaska, and a lack of resources to promote further development.
-Despite tremendous public aid and volunteer support, without funding assistance, trail organizations cannot simultaneously perform critical maintenance while continuing to develop new trails that offer greater public benefit and outdoor access.
+Despite tremendous public aid and volunteer support, without funding assistance, trail organizations cannot simultaneously perform critical maintenance while continuing to develop new trails that offer greater public and economic benefits.